 You can start by confining your French Bulldog in the confinement area with a chew toy or another constructive activity, then quietly walk out of the room.
 Praise and treat them immediately upon your return.
 Each time, increase the length of your absence slowly.
 At first, even one to two minutes might seem too long for your Frenchie, but over the next three or four days, you can build up too much longer periods.

 Check on your French Bulldog periodically as the time increases.
 You can reward them with a treat and some low-key praise if they are quiet and calm before leaving.
 Keep an eye on them without making too much noise.
-It is important that your Frenchie does not miss you when you leave the room.
+Your Frenchie mustn’t miss you when you leave the room.

 It can be disastrous to leave your French Bulldog alone in their area with nothing to do.
-You should instead provide them with constructive activities whenever they are in their containment area.
+Instead, you should provide them with constructive activities whenever they are in their containment area.
 They will learn to be happy on their own by doing this.
-A food stuffed chew toy is the perfect activity to keep a young Frenchie interested in chewing and being distracted.
+A food-stuffed chew toy is a perfect activity to keep a young Frenchie interested in chewing and being distracted.
 It is perfectly fine to use toys like Kongs since the food inside the toy reinforces the chewing behavior.
 It won’t be long before your French Bulldog is chewing on toys rather than the side of the door.

 Radios and TVs are also great ways to provide companionship for French Bulldog left alone.
 This can obfuscate distressing noises such as honking cars or garbage trucks.